 …It was a fearfull sight to see them (the natives) thus frying in the fryer, and the streams of blood…horrible was the stincke and sente there of, but the victory seemed a sweete sacrifice, and they gave the prays thereof to God, who had wrought so wonderfully for them…

 We’ve all heard the statistics by now: 40% of American adults own 260 million legal and 25 million illegal firearms.
-We suffer 15,000 gun murders, 18,000 gun suicides and 1,500 “accidental” gun deaths per year.
+We suffer 12,000 gun homicides (a thousand by the police), 25,000 gun suicides and 1,500 “accidental” gun deaths per year.
 America’s adult murder rate is seven times higher and its teen murder rate twelve times higher than in Britain, France, Italy, Australia, Canada and Germany.
 These nations together have 20 million teenagers; in 1990 a total of 300 were murdered.
 That same year, of America’s 17 million teens, 3,000 were murdered, while thirty of Japan’s ten million teens were murdered, a rate one-fiftieth of ours.
 Glen Slater concludes that gun violence “keeps the national psyche in a holding pattern, preventing it from a more conscious encounter with more soul-wrenching issues.”

 Some of this is about availability and the gun lobby.
 But we’re talking about rage, and the privilege of acting upon that rage (or ignoring it when others perpetrate it).
 Rage is about psychology, but belief systems are about mythology.
 Twenty-four percent of us – a far higher rate than in most countries – believe that “it is acceptable to use violence to get what we want.”

 Of course, to maintain such complacency – and complicity – among the general population requires massive and continual government and media propaganda, which typically ensures huge support in the early stages of each foreign intervention.
 Eventually, our deeper impulse toward human solidarity arises, and our wars lose their popularity.
-The fact that the public predictably falls for the next set of lies about the next set of designated evildoers (told, as they are now, by the same pundits) seems to indicate a repetitive national pattern that we can only call addiction.
+The fact that the public predictably falls for the next set of lies about the next set of designated evildoers (told, as they are now, by the same pundits who lied about “weapons of mass destruction”, who never suffer the consequences of either their mendacity or their inaccuracy) seems to indicate a repetitive national pattern that we can only call addiction.

 Meanwhile, constant, massive, fictional death in film and TV reduces the emotional impact of actual death.
 By age eighteen, an American will have seen 18,000 virtual murders.
 “Harmless violence where no one gets hurt,” writes James Hillman, “breeds innocence…the innocent American is the violent American.”